How to Export SQL Server Database to SQL File in 2 Simple Ways

-Step 5.
-Select SQL Server Compatible SQL Scripts to export SQL Server Database to SQL file.
+Step-5.
+Select Scriptsor SQL Server here as per your preference. that are compatible with the server.
+This is crucial to export SQL Server Database to SQL file format.
 The software will fetch all the databases and let you select the database items which you want to export.
 Finally, press the Save button to begin the process.

 Once the process gets completed, go to the exported location and check the converted files for each database object.

 Read More: How to export data from table to CSV file in SQL server?

 Approach 3.
 T-SQL Method for SQL Server Export Database to SQL File

 If users want to export database files using the T-SQL method, the below steps can be very helpful to them.

 - Right Click on Database > Go to Tools & Select Export Data.

 - Select the data export option on the table level.